DipRabadiya/MoveVoyage/README.md

 - **Integration with Microservices:** Spring Web Flux seamlessly integrates within the microservices architecture, facilitating reactive communication between services.
 - **WebFlux Controllers:** Controllers are implemented using WebFlux's functional and annotation-based programming models to define reactive endpoints and handle requests.

-The adoption of Spring Web Flux empowers the Next Travel Pvt Ltd system with reactive capabilities, enabling it to efficiently handle concurrent requests and deliver high-performance, responsive services.
+The adoption of Spring Web Flux empowers the Move Voyage system with reactive capabilities, enabling it to efficiently handle concurrent requests and deliver high-performance, responsive services.

 ### Build Automation with Maven & Gradle